Justin Orenduff – Director of Baseball Operations

 Shane McCatty – Manager, Westside Woolly Mammoths

 Shane McCatty is returning for his second season with the USPBL after working alongside former Utica Unicorns manager Greg Grall during the league’s inaugural season.
-Under Grall’s guidance they led the Utica Unicorns to the first ever USPBL Championship.
-Selected by the Washington Nationals in the 34th round of the 2009 First-Year Player Draft out of Oakland University and a successful four-year professional playing career, McCatty turned his attention to managing.
-McCatty is following the same path as his father Steve McCatty, a former MLB player and pitching coach.
+Under Grall’s guidance they led the Utica Unicorns to the first-ever USPBL championship.
+He took the reigns of the Westside Woolly Mammoths in their inaugural season and led them to the championship game.
+McCatty played his collegiate baseball at Grand Rapids CC and Oakland University.
+He was selected by the Washington Nationals in the 34th round of the 2009 MLB Draft and had a successful four-year professional playing career.
+McCatty is following the same path as his father Steve McCatty, a former MLB player for the Oakland A’s and pitching coach for the Washington Nationals.

 Alan Oaks – Assistant Coach, Westside Wooly Mammoths

-Born in Southfield, MI and raised in White Lake, MI, Alan enters his first year with the Westside Wooly Mammoths as assistant coach of the Westside Wooly Mammoths.
-A former Dream Team selection by the Michigan High School Athletic Association, Alan was drafted by the Tigers in the 50th round of the 2006 MLB draft but decided to accept a scholarship to play baseball at the University of Michigan.
-During his four year career at Michigan, Alan had a pinch hit home run off of Cy Young and Golden Spikes award winner David Price in the 10th inning the the regional championship game as well as making 15 starts as the ace of the pitching staff earning All Big Ten 3rd team honors.
+Alan Oaks enters his first year with the Westside Woolly Mammoths as assistant coach.
+A former Dream Team selection by the Michigan High School Athletic Association, Alan was drafted by the Detroit Tigers in the 50th round of the 2006 MLB Draft, but decided to play collegiate baseball at Michigan.
+During his four-year career for the Wolverines, Oaks had a pinch-hit home run off eventual Cy Young and Golden Spikes Award winner David Price in the 10th inning of the the regional championship game, as well as making 15 starts as the ace of the pitching staff, earning All-Big Ten third team honors.
+Oaks was drafted in the eighth round by the Florida Marlins in the 2010 MLB Draft and played seven seasons of professional baseball.

 Baseball Support Staff: